felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 works for you might not work for me, and vice versa.

 For example, the first pen I bought with the intent of upgrading my writing experience was  a Pilot G-2 07.
-I was tired of the worthless pen I was using at home for journaling and taking notes.
+I was tired of the worthless pens I was using at home for journaling and taking notes.
 I just went to the pharmacy and grabbed whatever black pen looked good in the Pilot display at my local pharmacy.
+I felt like Pilot was a brand that earned my trust over the years.

 Luckily, the Pilot G-2 was
 definitely a step up from the pen I was previously using: